aluxnimm/outlookcaldavsynchronizer/README.md

 		- **Server Wins:** If an event is modified in Outlook and in the server since last snyc, use the server version.
 If an event is modified in Outlook and deleted in the server since last snyc, also delete it in Outlook.
 If an event is deleted in Outlook and modified in the server, recreate it in Outlook.
 		- **Automatic:** If event is modified in Outlook and in the server since last snyc, use the last recent modified version.
 If an event is modified in Outlook and deleted in the server since last snyc, delete it also in Outlook.
 If an event is deleted in Outlook and modified in the server, also delete it in the server
 	- **Synchronization interval (minutes):** Choose the interval for synchronization in minutes, if 'Manual only' is choosen, there is no automatic sync but you can use the 'Synchronize now' menu item.
+	- **Perform synchronization in chunks** and
+	- **Chunk size** perform CalDAV/CardDAV sync in chunks with configurable chunk size to avoid OutOfMemoryEceptions, disabled by default and should only be enabled for huge resources and low memory.
+	- **Use time range filter** and
 	- **Synchronization timespan past (days)** and
 	- **Synchronization timespan future (days)** For performance reasons it is useful to sync only a given timespan of a big calendar, especially past events are normally not necessary to sync after a given timespan.